 - Level 2 elective

 - Understanding the relationship between a programming language and the contemporary operating systems on which it executes is central to developing many skills in Computer Science.
 This unit introduces the standard C programming language, on which many other programming languages and systems are based, through a study of core operating system services including input and output, memory management and file systems.
 The C language is introduced through discussions on basic topics like data types, variables, expressions, control structures, scoping rules, functions and parameter passing.
 More advanced topics like C's run-time environment, system calls, dynamic memory allocation, pointers and recursion are presented in the context of operating system services related to process execution, memory management and file systems.
 The importance of process scheduling, memory management and interprocess communication in modern operating systems is discussed in the context of operating system support for multiprogramming.
 Laboratory and tutorial work place a strong focus on the practical application of fundamental programming concepts, with examples designed to compare and contrast many key features of contemporary operating systems.

 - Students are able to (1) identify and appreciate the fundamentals of the imperative programming paradigm, using the standard C programming language as an example; (2) decide when to choose the C programming language and its standard library for their systems programming requirements; (3) apply the most appropriate techniques to successfully develop robust systems programs in the C language; (4) understand the role of an operating system in the wider computing context; (5) understand the relationship and interactions between an operating system's critical components and their affect on performance; and (6) develop an understanding of the relationship between contemporary operating systems, programming languages and systems-level application programming interfaces.

-- Typically this unit is assessed in the following ways: (1) computer-based implementation projects; (2) mid-semester test; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) computer-based implementation projects; (2) mid-semester test; and (3) a final examination.
 Further information is available in the unit outline.